 If you don’t want to sew a quilt, find a premade quilt that is either new or vintage.

 I made my quilt using a book called The Patchwork Quilt Design & Colouring Book, which is full of helpful quilting information.
 I settled on a traditional saw tooth pattern.
+Once the pattern is decided, begin planning where each fabric will go.

-I decided on using plain linen as the inner squares and the borders.
+I decided on using plain linen for the inner squares and the borders.
 Then, I used the stripe and floral as the triangular shapes and the outer border squares of the saw tooth pattern.

+It would be helpful to consider the size of each quilt block.
+The smaller they are, the more cutting and sewing that’s needed.
 Take your time to plan and get things right before you start cutting out your materials.

-I made four mini quilts to fit each sewing piece rather than an entire rectangle quilt because it would waste materials.
+I made four mini quilts to fit each sewing piece rather than an entire rectangular quilt, as this approach would waste materials.
+Draw a diagram of the quilt block pieces, including dimensions and the number of pieces to cut out.

 Step 2: Cut out the fabric